rogerbinns/apsw/doc/textsearch.rst

 as the implementation.
 FTS5 is enabled by default in :ref:`PyPI <pypi>` installs.

+.. contents:: Replace with a handwritten table pointing to relevance of  all the pieces of content
+  :local:

 The :mod:`apsw.fts <apsw.fts>` module makes it easy to to customise and enhance usage of FTS5.
 See the :ref:`recommendations
 <fts_recommendations>`.